trivediraj100/wine_quality_analysis_corizo/README.md

 sulphates :    Added sulfites preserve freshness and protect wine from oxidation, and bacteria.

 alcohol :   Percent of alcohol present in wine.

+**Concluion**
+From the above shown barplot and df_reg matrix it is clear that SVC (Support Vector Classifier) is performing best with the 83% accuracy score